DocOtak/docotak.github.io/docs/_posts/2006-07-24-nothing-is-happening.markdown

 tags: []
 comments: []
 ---
-<p>I will be taking the train to Portland, OR on August 17th, A 32 hour trip.
+I will be taking the train to Portland, OR on August 17th, A 32 hour trip.
 A Fun time will be had by me.
-More when I feel like writing.</p>
+More when I feel like writing.